ANRC2020/siddiquiabbas.github.io/README.md

 ## Programming Skills
 - **Languages:** Python, SQL, R, C++, JavaScript, HTML, CSS, MATLAB, Java, C
-- **Technologies:**  GCP, AWS, Spark, Hadoop, Databricks, Docker, Neo4j, MongoDB, Redis, TensorFlow, Keras, Pytorch, Scikit Learn, NLTK, Transformers, Git, React, Agil
+- **Technologies:**  PyTorch; TensorFlow; Scikit-Learn; Keras; Docker; Kubernetes; FastAPI; Redis; TMUX; AWS; GCP; Azure; Databricks; PySpark; Hadoop; LangChain; Jupyter; Pandas; Numpy; Matplotlib; SQL; Git; Linux

 ## Experience

 ### Research Assistant | University of California Merced | August 2022 - May 2023
 Developed and tested policy optimization techniques using quasi-Newton methods under a reinforcement learning regime (DQN).
 Experimented with optimization techniques to approximate Hessian matrix to reduce training time and calculation overhead costs.
 Managed to reduce the training time by 20-30% against Mujuco benchmark environments using Pytorch.

 ### Software Engineer Intern | Valley Children's Hospital | August 2022 - December 2022
-Led the development of a proof of concept application for real-time tracking and analysis of stroke patients' performance in a variety of hand-eye coordination tasks to make medical assessments accessible to those unable to travel safely and to provide medical professionals with accurate analyses to help in their decision making process.
-Managed the extraction, analysis, and storage of patient's spatial data and visualizations and reports of their progress over time.
-Developed a frontend system for doctors to order and view the results of their patients' tests.
+Led the development of a proof-of-concept application for real-time tracking and analysis of stroke patients' performance in a variety of hand-eye coordination tasks to make medical assessments accessible to those unable to travel safely and to provide medical professionals with accurate analyses to help in their decision-making process.
+Managed the extraction, analysis, and storage of patients' spatial data and visualizations and reports of their progress over time.
+Developed a frontend system for doctors to order and view the results of their patients' tests and recovery over time.
+Significantly reduced the time needed for patients to get diagnosed (15 minutes + travel times reduced to ~1-2 minutes at home).
 The project was recognized as the Top Finisher at the Innovate to Grow Event.

 **Project Poster:**
 ![Valley Children's Hospital Internship](assets/img/2022-08-Fall-CSE-Team305-poster.png)